kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 }
 ```

-The completion block takes a `UIViewAnimatingPosition` enum as its argument, which tells you the state of the Animator when it finished.
+The completion block takes a `UIViewAnimatingPosition` enum as its argument, which tells you what state the Animator was in when it finished.

 Build and run the project and try to obtain all three completion block printouts by ending the animation at the end, start or somewhere in the middle.

-For a more practical demonstration of the various states of a completion block, you're going to add a second animation and run the two of them together.
+For a more practical demonstration of the various states of a completion block, you’re going to add a second animation and run the two of them together.

 ## Multiple animators

-You can add as many changes as you like to a single Property Animator, but it's also possible to have several Animators working on the same view.
-You're going to add a second Animator to run alongside the first, which will change the animal image displayed.
+You can add as many changes as you like to a single Property Animator, but it’s also possible to have several Animators working on the same view.
+You’re going to add a second Animator to run alongside the first, which will change the animal image displayed.

 In **ViewController.swift** add the following array of images, before the class declaration of ViewController: